ramon-rocha/MonoDevelop.CobraBinding/README.md

 1) Open the solution file in MonoDevelop 3.0

+- This Addin is developed on Ubuntu.
+To compile on Windows, you'll need to re-establish the reference to the MonoDevelop.Core assembly by expanding 'References' and right-clicking on MonoDevelop.Core and selecting 'Delete.'
+If you're not compiling on Windows, just proceed to Step 2.

+- Next, right-click on 'References' and select 'Edit References...'

+- On the '.Net Assembly' tab, navigate to the location where MonoDevelop is installed and select the MonoDevelop.Core.dll assembly under the bin folder (e.g. C:\Program Files (x86)\MonoDevelop\bin\MonoDevelop.Core.dll).

+- Be sure to click the 'Add' button before clicking 'OK.'

 2) Select Build > Build All.
 This will generate a MonoDevelop.CobraBinding.dll assembly file in CobraBinding/bin/Debug.

 3) Copy MonoDevelop.CobraBinding.dll to the MonoDevelop addins folder.
 This location depends on your operating system.